 Average Charge-Off Date

-The average charge-off data is the date on which the original creditor charged off the account.
+The average charge-off data is the date the original creditor charged off the account.
 It is normally 2 to 6 months after the open date.

 Post Charge off Agency

-The term refers to the number of collection agencies that have dealt with the debt portfolio.
-The more the collection agencies that have worked on the portfolio, the cheaper the portfolio.
-Debt tends to liquidate best by the first agency.
+The term refers to the number of collection agencies that have dealt with the money debt buyers the portfolio.
+The more collection agencies that have worked on money debt buyers the portfolio, the cheaper the portfolio.
+Debt buyers purchase also tends to liquidate best by the first collection agency used.
 Its possibility only decreases with each agency.

 Shelf Life

-Shelf life means the amount of time it has been since the last collection attempt was made.
+Shelf life means the time since the last collection attempt was made.
 This is calculated by considering the last worked date.

 Credit Report

-Ask if the delinquent debts have been reported to the credit bureaus; if so, how long before charged off.
+Ask if the above delinquent accounts or debts have been reported to the credit bureaus and how long before they charged tax write off debt.

 Chain of Title